Want to increase fertility naturally?

 She didn’t grab a muffin from Tim Hortons at 3pm or snack on sugary granola bars at her desk (in case you didn’t know, most granola bars get two thumbs down from me).

-What you eat counts and consuming a diet that is rich in processed sugars and additives will affect the quality of your eggs.
+If you want to increase fertility naturally, what you eat counts.
+Consuming a diet that is high in processed sugars and additives may affect your chances of conceiving.

 Choose natural whole foods as much as possible and stay away from packaged foods that lack nutrients.
 Balancing blood sugars is important and sugar spikes will affect your hormones.

 Choose foods that are high in protein and healthy fats rather than simple refined carbohydrates.
 These will help stabilize your blood sugars and avoid rapid spikes in the hormone insulin.

 There were very few chemical cleaning products in our house.
 My mom was a firm believer that natural was better.

 She also wasn’t into perfumes, makeup or body creams.
 She’s a pretty simple lady and didn’t like to expose herself to chemicals if she didn’t have to.